datasmoothie/tally-client/docs/_build/_sources/2_explore_data.md.txt

 dataset.use_spss('./data/Example Data (A).sav')
 ```

 Once our data is loaded, we can explore what variables it has and the meta data for the variables.
 We assume that the data [has been loaded](../1_load_data) into a variable called `dataset`.
-For more information on the API endpoints used in these examples, refer to the [Tally API documentation](https://tally.datasmoothie.com).
+For more information on the API endpoints used in these examples, refer to the [Python SDK API reference](the_api).

 ## `variables` - listing available variables by type